Oct 28, 2006

 This image is an example of an ambiguous illusion — a picture or object that requires perceptual switching between the alternative interpretations of figure and ground.
 And although you may be able to switch back and forth to see one image or the other, your eyes will not let you see both at the same time.

-An Indian Chief or an Eskimo
+The face of an Indian Chief or an Eskimo walking